brownplt/pretty-fast-pretty-printer/guide.md

 ------

-That concludes the guide; you should now have what you need to use the PFPP.
-For future reference, you can refer to the more concice [reference manual](https://github.com/brownplt/pretty-fast-pretty-printer).
+That concludes the guide; you should now have what you need to use the pretty-fast-pretty-printer.
+For future reference, you can refer to the more concice
+[reference manual](https://github.com/brownplt/pretty-fast-pretty-printer).